FirstRespondersExtreme/FirstRespondersExtreme/_CHANGELOG_FR_EXTREME.md

 -What is shown below should be the ideal location to place and extract the .zip file.
 --Your drive (C:,D:,E:, etc.)/SWAT 4
 ___________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
-(DISCLAIMER: The rest of this has been copied and pasted from "_CHANGELOG_FR_EXTREME.md")

 ***MIRRORS/ALTERNATE DOWNLOADS***

 MIRROR#1: https://www.mediafire.com/file/cgd9lbwbojtd5ac/FirstRespondersExtreme.zip/file